mcenv/mch/README.md

 ## Usage

 1. Download [`mch.jar`](https://github.com/mcenv/mch/releases/latest/download/mch.jar) and put it under the directory containing `server.jar`.
-2. Create `benchmarks` file under the same directory. `benchmarks` file contains line-separated function names to be benchmarked.
+2. Create `mch.properties` file under the same directory.
+3. Specify the comma-separated function names to be benchmarked in `benchmarks` property.
+For example:
+    ```properties
+    benchmarks=a,b
+    ```
-3. Run `java -jar mch.jar`.
+4. Run `java -jar mch.jar`.
-4. The benchmark results are dumped as `results.json`.
+5. The benchmark results are dumped as `results.json`.